Local community in Cambridgeshire

 In December 2014, the College Choir collaborated with educational organisations in Sri Lanka to work with various choirs of schoolchildren in Colombo, Kandy, Galle and Jaffna.

 Former Director of Music Mark Williams is also a trustee of the Muze Trust which works to promote music education in Zambia.
 In July 2013, the Choir of Jesus College joined the Choir of Merton College, Oxford and pupils of St Margaret's School Bushey in St James's Church, Piccadilly for a concert to raise money for the Muze Trust.
-The Choirs of Jesus and Merton Colleges joined together again each year until 2016 since to sing concerts in aid of the Muze Trust in both college chapels, featuring Tallis' 40-part motet, Spem in alium.
+The Choirs of Jesus and Merton Colleges have regularly joined together since then to sing concerts in aid of the Muze Trust in both college chapels.